Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 ---
-title: Git Basic Excercises
+title: Git Basic Exercises
+ready: true
 ---

 ## Introduction

-This little excercise will take you through the basic git mechanisms you need to know about in order to be productive.
-By the end of this excercise you'll be able to create and manage your own git repos
+This little exercise will take you through the basic git mechanisms you need to know about in order to be productive.
+By the end of this exercise you'll be able to create and manage your own git repos

 ## Creating and managing your own repo